ezequielfn8/data-engineer-exercise/README.md

   * If you prefer a PostgreSQL database, you can use [ElephantSQL](https://www.elephantsql.com/plans.html) to start a free PostgreSQL server.
   * If you do not want to use any of these cloud providers you can use a SQLite database.
-4. Once you load the data into the DB you choose, create a directory inside the working folder and name it `app`.
+4. [OPTIONAL] Once you load the data into the DB you choose, create a directory inside the working folder and name it `app`.
 Inside the folder build an API to consume the data you just load into the db.
 Choose the framework, or programming language you want there is no restriction.
 The API calls should have a persistence in a db.
 5. In the `working_folder` create a directory call `querys` and create a text file called `query.txt` with the